withaspirit/Elevator-Simulation/README.md

 #### In Eclipse:

-1. Ensure the project is loaded as a Maven project (instructions contained in Editing section)
+1. Ensure the project is loaded as a Maven project (instructions contained in Installation if downloaded via ZIP, or in the Editing section if connected to repository via Git)
-2. Locate the test directory in the workspace
+2. Locate the test directory "src/test/java" in the workspace
 3. Right click on the directory and select "Run As" -> "JUnit Test".
 This runs all the unit tests

 Tests: